 EL students are supported by teachers with a Teaching English to Speakers of Other Languages (TESOL) endorsement, tutors and interpreters.
 Centerville City Schools provide these services in compliance with federal and state law.

-Students in the ESL program are eligible for Pass/Fail and/or modified grades based on their English language proficiency levels.
+Students in the EL program are eligible for Pass/Fail and/or modified grades based on their English language proficiency levels.
 Parents will be notified of the types of modifications being used in the regular classroom.

 English Learner Teachers & Tutors